 - 4 large egg whites, at room temperature

-- Make the curd according to the recipe.
-I didn't strain the cooked curd because the pieces of grapefruit zest added color to the filling.
-You can strain if you don't want the zest in the filling.
+- Make the curd according to the recipe using the optional gelatin.
 Set aside while making the crust.
 (The curd should be slightly warm when poured into the tart shell.)

 - Preheat the oven to 350°F. Roll the short dough to fit into a 12" fluted tart pan.
 Prick the bottom of the dough all over and blind bake until golden brown.